The respondent started by stating:

 “We heard two police officers fighting.
 One of them was saying Zagreb and the other one ‘ne ne Bosna’.”

-The police opened the door of the van so the group could breath properly, but did not allow them to step outside nor did they remove the metal bars (wire mesh door that sealed the rear).
+The police opened the door of the van so the group could breathe properly, but did not allow them to step outside nor did they remove the metal bars (wire mesh door that sealed the rear).
 There was no police procedure conducted vis a vis identification or paperwork.
 The van drove for another hour and a half to a remote mountain on the border with BiH.
 The police pointed the group the way to go, and then left.

 On the way back the families had to cross another mountain, they continued walking for around 5 – 6 hours until reaching Velika Kladuša.
 There was no bus to take them to the camp so they slept in a garage until they found a way to return to Sedra camp.